 |BVI Scuba Company||Snorkeling Tour Operator||(284) 540-2222||Downtown Road Town||Tortola|

 |Blue Water Divers||Snorkeling Equipment Rental Service||(284) 494-2847||1.9 mi.
 South West of Downtown Road Town||Tortola|

 |Blue Water Divers||Snorkeling Equipment Rental Service||(284) 495-1200||2.9 mi.
 North-Northeast of Central Coral Bay||Frenchman's Cay|

 |Dive BVI||Snorkeling Tour Operator||(248) 495-5513||3.6 mi.
 Northeast of Central Parham Town||Scrub Island|

-To learn more concerning snorkeling, including tips and suggestions for both "old pros" and beginners, check out our extensive guide to snorkeling in the Caribbean.
+To learn more concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, check out this exhaustive Caribbean snorkeling article.

 The waters that surround Tortola are famed for many reasons, and you won't want to miss out on the stunning variety of sea life that can be seen even if you never leave the beach.
 Bring your snorkel or rent one when you arrive, just make sure you spend some time exploring under the sea.